Genius-gambit/ft_irc/README.md

    3. Handled invalid port as argument
    4. Implemented a signal handler
    5. Implemented SetSocket(Interface) and Binder class for ftServer library
+   6. Implemented Listener and Reader class, and merged Binder into Listener for ftServer library
+   7. Implemented non-blocking using function fcntl within Listener
+   8. Added socket options method to Listener class that incorporated setsockopt

 ## Objectives